lbryio/lbry-desktop/README.md

 ## Running from Source

-You can run the web version (lbry.tv), the electron app, or both at the same time.
+You can run the web version (Odysee), the electron app, or both at the same time.

 #### Prerequisites